 The transit consolidation study will define a plan for Everett to join Community Transit's (PTBA).
 With Council approval, the joint study would inform a potential ballot measure for Everett voters to consider to move forward with the growth through consolidation option.

 The work is to be organized around a three-part structure comprised of technical, executive, and policy levels.
 Each group will include equal representation from both agencies.
 An independent facilitator will facilitate discussion and administer roles and responsibilities at all three levels while ensuring clear flow of information between the groups.

 - What is the Transit Consolidation Study?

-This is a 12-18 month study that will create a potential roadmap for Everett to join the Community Transit service district, or Public Transportation Benefit Area (PTBA).
+This is a consolidated study that will create a potential roadmap for Everett to join the Community Transit service district, or Public Transportation Benefit Area (PTBA).
 This information will help the city evaluate whether to move forward with a ballot measure to join Community Transit in the future.